wiredopposite/tusb_gamepad/README.md

 ```
 The library will automatically redefine some things in your tusb_config.h file to make sure everything works properly with tusb_gamepad.

+### Template/example projects

+I've made a couple of template projects to demonstrate integrating this library into your project.
+The ESP-IDF components system can be troublsome so hopefully this helps.

+- ESP-IDF:
+- PICO-SDK:

 ## Usage
 This library is still in very eary development so usage is subject to change.